-Top 24 Open Source Alternatives to Appium
+Top 5 Alternatives to Appium for Mobile UI

 Appium emerged in the early 2010s with a simple but powerful promise: write mobile UI tests once and run them across iOS, Android, and mobile web.
 Building on the WebDriver protocol that popularized Selenium for browser automation, Appium adopted a familiar client–server architecture and language bindings, which made it an appealing option for teams already invested in WebDriver.
 Under the hood, Appium uses drivers like UIAutomator2, Espresso (Android), and XCUITest (iOS) to automate native and hybrid apps, all licensed under Apache-2.0.